gagata7/ShopWebService/readme.md

 - add endpoint /chechout for paying and completing the cart [DONE]
 - create views for all endpoints [DONE]

-- change availability of endpoints for admin, anonymous/logged user respectively
+- change availability of endpoints for admin, anonymous/logged user respectively [DONE]

+- translate polish to english (comments and code fragments) [DONE]

-- add password encryptions
+- add password encryptions [DONE]

+- jak zrobić cenę po przecinku z dokładnością do 2 miejsc [DONE]

 - split code from app.js to more short files